prof-tallman/csc228/understanding_fear/psychology_thank_you.md

 - Something you want to know more about
 - A question you are still thinking about
 - A connection to technology, security, risk, safety, or decision-making
-- A connection to another reading, discussion, or theme from the course
+- A connection to a reading, discussion, or theme from the course

-**Note**: If you take the time to put thought and effort into these three reflection statements, the second part of the assignment will be easier.

-## Example Submission ##
+Strong reflection statements should do more than say that the presentation was "interesting" or "helpful."
+They should identify what was interesting or helpful and briefly explain why it matters.

+### Examples ###

 Your three statements might look something like this:

 1. One thing I learned was that fear can sometimes be reinforced when people avoid the thing they are afraid of.
-2. One thing I found interesting was the speaker’s explanation that fear can be useful when it helps us recognize real danger, but harmful when it controls our decisions.
+2. One thing I found interesting was the speaker's explanation that fear can be useful when it helps us recognize real danger, but harmful when it controls our decisions.
-3. One connection I am still thinking about is how cybersecurity professionals can prepare for serious threats without becoming driven by fear.
+3. I found the distinction between actual danger and perceived danger useful because it connects directly to how people evaluate security risks.

 ## Part 2: Thank-You Card Message ##

-In the next class meeting, write a short thank-you message to the guest speaker on the class card.
-Your message should be **1-3 sentences**.
-It should be sincere, respectful, and specific.
-Mention a specific idea, answer, example, or comment from the presentation or Q&A that stood out to you.
+In the next class meeting, you will write a short thank-you message to the guest speaker on the class card.
+Your message should be 1–3 sentences to allow room for the other students.
+A strong card message should be:

+- **Specific**: mention an idea, example, answer, or distinction from the presentation
+- **Sincere**: express genuine appreciation without exaggeration
+- **Professional**: use a respectful tone appropriate for a guest speaker

 ### Examples ###